Okahyphen/stumble-core/README.md

 ### Commands

-Commands are miniature extensions, intended to be exposed to a end-user through some means.
+Commands are miniature extensions, intended to be exposed to an end-user through some means.
 They are defined with the `define` method, and invoked with the `invoke` method.

 Commands are created from shallowly copying the properties of an existing object.